Scuba Diving in Inhambane

 A gentle flat reef with lots of Plate Coral, small tropical fish and of course Lion Fish.
 Good site for learning and reacquainting yourself with diving.

 Level of Dive: Advanced Depth: 21 metres to 30 metres

-Shaped like a large amphitheatre with a 10 metre wall around the edge which drops down, with ledges and gullies into the centre.
-Plenty of fish occupy the arena and the huge Honeycomb Moray has been nicknamed ‘Russell the Gladiator’.
+Shaped like a large amphitheatre with a 10-metre wall around the edge which drops down, with ledges and gullies into the centre.
+Plenty of fish occupies the arena and the huge Honeycomb Moray has been nicknamed ‘Russell the Gladiator’.
 Keep your eyes open for Guitar Sharks in the sand and Potato Bass over the wall.
 Experience with negative entry, deep dives and ability to descend quickly to this depth is essential.

 Our consultants can help you to choose the best beach holiday so click here for assistance.